 - 1 Turn on the computer. - 2 Press the F2 key when the VAIO logo appears.
 The BIOS setup screen appears.
-If not, restart the computer and press the F2 key several times when the VAIO logo appears.
+If the screen does not appear, restart the computer and press the F2 key several times when the VAIO logo appears.